Social impact of the COVID-19 pandemic in the United States: Educational impact

 The Department of Education also authorized limited student loan relief, allowing borrowers to suspend payments for at least two months without accruing interest.

 In July 2020, Education Secretary Betsy DeVos announced that she intended to have all American schools open for in-person classes for the 2020–2021 school year.

-There are broader effects of school closures beyond the immediate crisis.
-For instance, family choice around in school education is starkly contrasted across race.
-As of the beginning of the school year in New York City, with 1.1 million school children, 84% of white public-school parents say their child will attend school in-person if possible, compared to 63% of Latinx parents and just 34% of Black parents.
-Caregivers with greater money, mobility, and access are increasingly withdrawing from, rather than investing in, the “commons” of school and public supports.
-Many white high-income families are withdrawing from public education, forming private-pay pods ($30,000 per year) or moving.
-Other families are withdrawing from public education and placing children in religious school ($8,000+ per year).
+There were broader effects of school closures beyond the immediate crisis.
+As of the beginning of the 2020-21 school year in New York City, with 1.1 million school children, 84% of white public-school parents said their child would attend school in-person if possible, compared to 63% of Latinx parents and just 34% of Black parents.
+Families with greater money, mobility, and access increasingly withdrew from public education, forming private-pay pods costing $30,000 per year.
+Other families placed their children in religious school, which could cost $8,000+ per year.

-Many caregivers have left the workforce, facing no other options amid the breakdown of public safety nets.
-Amid the health risks of offering school; the risks of isolation, disconnection, and educational regression of school disruption; this risk of inequitable access is also critical.
-Parental choices across race and income pose risk of increased segregation, disparate outcomes, growing inequity, and future public disinvestment in a longer-term post-COVID landscape.
+Many caregivers left the workforce, facing no other options amid the breakdown of public safety nets.
+Amid the health risks of offering school; the risks of isolation, disconnection, and educational regression of school disruption; this risk of inequitable access was also critical.
+Parental choices across race and income posed risk of increased segregation, disparate outcomes, growing inequity, and future public disinvestment in a longer-term post-COVID landscape.

 One significant outbreak during the Fall 2020 semester occurred at the State University of New York at Oneonta.
 Residence halls reopened on August 17, and within two months there were over 700 coronavirus cases among the student body, as a result of which the university president resigned.

+Due to the lock downs, the development of many children has been stunted as they found education online difficult, and are now having to deal with the effects of this, making learning harder for students and teachers alike as a result of the disruption caused by COVID-19.

+Transportation

 Public transportation

-Several of the largest mass transit operators in the U.S. have reduced service in response to lower demand caused by remote work policies and self-quarantines.
+Several of the largest mass transit operators in the U.S. reduced service in response to lower demand caused by remote work policies and self-quarantines.
 The loss of fares and sales tax, a common source of operating revenue, is predicted to cause long-term effects on transit expansion and maintenance.
 The American Public Transportation Association issued a request for $13 billion in emergency funding from the federal government to cover lost revenue and other expenses incurred by the pandemic.
 In mid-April it was reported that demand for transit service was down by an average of 75 percent nationwide, with figures of 85% in San Francisco and 60% in Philadelphia.
 Many localities reported an increase in bicycling as residents sought socially distant means of getting around.

 In 2020, fatalities increased to nearly 38,680 in the US due to fewer people driving on the road.